fffej/katacoda-scenarios/learn-bash/editing-text.md

 Regardless of what you choose, always understand enough `vi` to be able to edit text, as it's available on almost all systems. `emacs` is a good choice too, and is especially awesome when customized.

+The simplest option is `nano` - it's almost friendly!

+# nano

+TODO

 # ed

 The original editor was known as `ed`. `ed` is a line oriented editor and it's available everywhere.
 It's also been described as _the most user-hostile editor ever created_ ([Peter Salus](https://en.wikipedia.org/wiki/Peter_H._Salus)).